pj398/personal-website/content/posts/2020-03-09-glitch-art-in-R/index.md

 For an overview of glitch art, I recommend reading James H. Connelly's fantastic [talk on the subject](http://jameshconnolly.com/glitchtalk.html).

-For a more how-to and data-bending oriented walkthrough, [stAllio's primers](http://blog.animalswithinanimals.com/search/label/primers) are brilliant.
+For a more how-to and databending-oriented walkthrough, [stAllio's primers](http://blog.animalswithinanimals.com/search/label/primers) are brilliant.

 Additional resources on glitch art and databending from: